Unpacking the Report of the Experiential Learning Task Force — Spring 2018

 Join members of the task force for this informal discussion of the findings, recommendations, and implications of their report submitted last September.
 You will find the report at Link to Report.

-How and Why to Adopt a Digital Textbook and Integrate it into e-Learning for All Students - Spring 2018
+How and Why to Adopt a Digital Textbook and Integrate into E-learning for All Students — Spring 2018

 Several faculty have opted for a digital version of their textbooks embedded within eLearning for every student.
 Join this informal discussion of how and how well it worked.